 205155208_l_normal_none - Copy

-Time is of the essence when it comes to treatment of anaphylaxis.
-According to the Mayo Clinic, in most cases, reactions can start to occur within minutes of exposure, but sometimes symptoms can be delayed anywhere between 30 minutes or longer in rare cases.
+Time is of the essence when it comes to treating anaphylaxis.
+In most cases, reactions can start to occur within minutes of exposure, but sometimes symptoms can be delayed anywhere between 30 minutes and longer in rare cases.
 Some of the signs and symptoms include:

 • Hives or other skin reactions